 Axos Invest’s accounts can be accessed through the Axos Bank mobile app.
 The app is available for iOS and Android devices.

 The investment service is not accredited by the Better Business Bureau but has a C rating there.
 The staff at Axos Invest reviews all customer activity on its profile and has responded to all the published complaints, which shows a dedication to customer satisfaction.

 If low-cost management combined with guidance for goal-oriented investing is what you’re looking for, then Axos Invest Managed Portfolios might just be your best bet.
 For investors who prefer a more hands-on approach, Axos Invest Self-Directed Trading does just the trick.

-As we’ve already explained, there are some downsides to consider, such as a lack of in-person customer support and human advisors.
-Still, Axos reviews its accounts regularly, the automated robo-advisor is constantly improving, and customer support through live chat and phone is excellent.
+There are some downsides to Axos investing, such as a lack of in-person customer support and human advisors.
+Still, Axos reviews its accounts regularly, the automated robo-advisor is constantly being worked on, and the company provides excellent customer service through live chat and email.

-Axos Invest formerly offered free management for its clients, but after a 2020 review, it now charges a 0.24% management fee for Managed Portfolios.
-For self-trading accounts, Axos Invest charges $1.00 for every contract on options trades.
+Axos Invest charges a 0.24% management fee for Managed Portfolios.
+For self-trading accounts, Axos Invest charges $1 for every contract on options trades.

 Closing your Axos Invest account is easy.
 All you need to do is log in to your account and send customer support a secure message stating your intentions.

 Axos Bank is considered to have some of the best money market and online savings accounts in the business, including excellent robo-advisor solutions for investors.
 Check out our Axos Invest review above for more information.

 What happens when I withdraw from an investment account?